Bira/octopus-carnival/_drafts/wir-neverwinter-abolethic-sovereignity.md

 ## Impressions

-This is a comparatively huge entry, which leads me to think the Aboleths are usually intended to be one of the campaign's top antagonists.
-A campaign where you start opposing (or even working for) New Neverwinter and uncover the aboleth conspiracy seems to be an easy one to make with the book's setup.
+This is a comparatively huge entry with an extensive encounters section, as we'll see in the next post.
+This leads me to think the Aboleths are intended to be one of the campaign's top antagonists.
+A campaign where you start opposing (or even working for) New Neverwinter and uncover the aboleth conspiracy seems to be an easy one to make with the book's default setup.

 [1]: https://bira.github.io/octopus-carnival/2019/12/15/succubus.html